bitcoinzero/genesis/README.md

 Test net genesis block.
 Default path ~/.bitcoinzero/testnet3/blocks.
 ## blocks_for_low_memory.tar.gz
 Main net genesis block including index and a rev00000.dat file.
 Default path ~/.bitcoinzero/.
 Use this on a low memory machine.
 However, as stated on <https://github.com/zcash/zcash/wiki/1.0-User-Guide>, 3 GB of free RAM is needed after all.
+## BCZ_genesis.torrent
+Since Github has a bandwidth limit on downloading, this alternative is provided. *BCZ_genesis.torrent* contains and only contains *blocks_for_low_memory.tar.gz*.